arnholm/shell_scripts/cross-pi/README.md

 ---

 **Install Raspbian on the PI**
-  * enable SSH in Raspbian, use raspi-config to do it.
+  * Enable SSH in Raspbian, use raspi-config to do it.
   * Define  <a href="https://raspberrypi.stackexchange.com/questions/37920/how-do-i-set-up-networking-wifi-static-ip-address</a>">static-ip-address</a>.
     Use "dhcpcd method", editing /etc/dhcpcd.conf
   * Optional: configure network disks (/etc/fstab).